miroslavberezin93-blip/TODO-API/README.md

   { "id": 2, "title": "Read book", "completed": true }
 ]

+##DTO
 ---
+all the DTOs you can find in the /ServerSol/Server/DTO folder

+>TokenResposeDto use only for internal operations and not allow any andpoints

+---

 > Note: All protected endpoints require a valid access token.
 Refresh token used only via /auth/refresh.

+---
+##Deploy
+---
+You can deploy project on VPS/VDS or your local machine, using _docker-compose.yml_ in /ServerSol.
+Configurator environment variables for your DB and ports in docker compose file.
+##DB
+---
+I use PostgreSQL in my case, but you can change db editing _appsettings.json_, download .net packages for your DB and change env.
+Also you need to change volume path in _docker-compose.yml_.